cometbft/cometbft/spec/p2p/reactor/README.md

 `Switch.AddReactor(name string, reactor Reactor)` method, with a global unique `name` for the reactor.

-The registration should happen before the node, in general, and the p2p layer, in particular, are started.
+The registration must happen before the node, in general, and the p2p layer, in particular, are started.
 In other words, there is no support for registering a reactor on a running node: reactors must be registered as part of the setup of a node.